chato94/A/README.md

 with the hopes of being a great tool to use to host pages for any purpose necessary on a home network as an intranet.
 As described in the intro, I am also hoping to add database support, maybe not necessarily through SQL or any variation of that.
-I have already implemented the SHA-256 algorithm in JavaScript (mostly for learningpurposes because Node.js already comes with a more fully equiped `crypto` library), so at least a small amount of security will be possible.
+I have already implemented the SHA-256 algorithm in JavaScript (mostly for learning purposes because Node.js already comes with a more fully equiped `crypto` library), so at least a small amount of security will be possible.
 In **A Server 2.0**, security had to be done from the client side, which resulted in slow processing.
 This can be fixed by using HTTPS instead, but then it wouldn't be free `:P`.